Call for Nominations

 - Participated in the development of LRE materials or programs, or made significant other recognized contributions to LRE at the local, state, or national levels;

 - Generously contributed time and resources in support of LRE, such as serving on advisory committees, reviewing materials or programs, and responding to requests for assistance;

 - Not previously received the award.

 - Summary of the nominee’s LRE activities (1-2 pages);

 - Letters of recommendation (3 minimum, 5 maximum) from individuals who have knowledge of nominee's contributions to law-related education;

 - Other relevant pertinent materials that demonstrate nominee's excellence in law-related education (10 pages maximum)

-Nominations for the Starr Award are closed at this time.
+Nominations for the Starr Award are being accepted until September 10, 2015.

 Submitting a Nomination

 Please assemble all nomination materials into one PDF document (21 pages maximum) and email to the 2015 Isidore Starr Award for Excellence in Law-Related Education.
 Nominations must be received no later than September 10, 2015.